jpfutalef/DynamicStochasticElectricVRP/README.md

       file *requirements.txt*.
 If it doesn't, you can install them by running ``conda install  --file requirements.txt``

-### The main.py file
+### The ``main.py`` file

-The file *main.py* can be used to run the two operational stages independently (you run the stages manually) or in a single execution (the script automatically runs pre-operation, and then, online).
-For the last case, the script detects if the pre-operation was run in the past; if so, the script doesn't runt it again.
+``main.py`` can be used to run the operational stages independently (you run the stages manually) or in a single execution (the script automatically runs pre-operation, and then, online).
+For the last case, the script detects if the pre-operation was run in the past.
+If so, the script doesn't runt it again.

-The script runs as follows
+Run the code by executing

 ``python main.py [optional arguments] STAGE OPT_METHOD TARGET_FOLDER``